YashvardhanG/MIT-App-Inventor-2/README.md

 <!-- ABOUT THE PROJECT -->
 ## List of Projects

-These projecrs with made with limited resources a million years ago, so don't mind the graphics and pictures in these projects.
+These projects with made with limited resources a million years ago, so don't mind the graphics and pictures in these projects.

 Here's a list of projects included:
 * **Health App - 'Run'**